-Explainer: Will we need vaccine passports to do fun things?
+EXPLAINER: Will we need vaccine passports to do fun things?

 WHO’S ASKING FOR VACCINE PASSPORTS?

-But a growing number of private venues, from Broadway theaters to music clubs in Minneapolis and Milwaukee, have established their own similar rules for patrons.
+A growing number of private venues, from Broadway theaters to music clubs in Minneapolis and Milwaukee, have also established their own similar rules for patrons.

-“I’m a firm believer in the right for people to choose whether or not they get the vaccine,” said Tami Montgomery, owner of Dru’s Bar in Memphis, Tennessee, which will start asking for paper vaccine cards along with photo identification on Thursday.
+“I’m a firm believer in the right for people to choose whether or not they get the vaccine,” said Tami Montgomery, owner of Dru’s Bar in Memphis, Tennessee, which has started asking for paper vaccine cards along with photo identification.
 “But it’s my business and I have to make decisions based on what will protect my staff, business and customers.”

 Only in a handful of states — Texas and Florida are the biggest — are private businesses prohibited from requiring proof of vaccination.